 Pressure sores—also called bed sores or pressure ulcers—are skin injuries that result from prolonged pressure against the skin that inhibits an adequate supply of blood to the skin.
 Pressure sores occur most often in those who are confined to a bed or wheelchair.

-Pressure sores can develop quickly and are often difficult to treat; however, there are strategies to help prevent them.
+Pressure sores can develop quickly and are often difficult to treat; however, our Ashland home health care team has strategies to help prevent them.

 Position changes are key to preventing pressure sores.
 Repositioning needs to:

 - Be frequent (every hour for those who are wheelchair bound, every 2 hours for those who are bedbound)

 - Avoid stress on the skin (lifting devices are often used to avoid friction during repositioning)

 - Minimize the risk of pressure on vulnerable, bony areas such as hips, elbows, knees and ankles

 Support surfaces include special cushions, pads, mattresses and beds which can help a person: